Editor's Note: This blog was originally published on 1/15/18 and has been updated for accuracy and comprehension.

 To give you an example, here’s a screenshot of the newer Salesforce dashboard.

 It has an unbelievable amount of tabs and buttons to press.

 Getting lost in the interface happens quicker than butter melting on the pavement in the Arizona summer sun.
 (And trust me – that happens unbelievably fast.)

 When it comes to the interface battle over Salesforce vs HubSpot, we prefer HubSpot’s, because it’s clean as a whistle.

 All the features you need.
 Simple design.

-When it comes to maximizing your productivity, having a CRM that integrates with your email directly is vital.
+When it comes to maximizing your productivity with Salesforce vs HubSpot, having a CRM that integrates with your email directly is vital.

 …are very important and help your sales reps move through the sales process with ease.

 Overall, Salesforce and HubSpot offer the things listed above.
 However, HubSpot excels and has a few more features than Salesforce on the emailing side.